cloud-gov/federalist.18f.gov/pages/how-federalist-works/cloud-gov.md

 ## When you should use cloud.gov

-Sometimes, customer needs may justify using both a cloud.gov system and Federalist site, espeically when showing data visualizations sourced from an API.
+Sometimes, customer needs may justify using both a cloud.gov system and Federalist site, especially when showing data visualizations sourced from an API.
 Working together, a API server and Federalist site can provide all of the functionality of a web server with a much smaller attack surface.
 You should consider using cloud.gov with Federalist when you need to receive/store information from site users in a custom system, or when you want your Federalist site to work together with an API.

 If your site involves content that shouldn't be public, or primarily involves complex user interactions, it may be better to directly leverage cloud.gov.
 You can find detailed contact help at [their site](https://cloud.gov/docs/help/).